 Predicting pH as the water cycles is one of the more difficult aspects of computer modeling.
-MineSAT provides three options, chosen from the SELECT PARAMETERS menu form.
+WaterCycle provides three options, chosen from the SELECT PARAMETERS menu form.

-The DEFAULT curve is a pH:Alkalinity curve which is used by several of the major water treatment companies for predicting pH from alkalinity.

-The USER DEFINED curve uses data input in the INPUT pH-ALKALINITY module to predict pH from alkalinity.

-The Caplan curve is similar to the default curve.
-It is derived from a paper published by Gary Caplan at Corrosion '90 (NACE).

-The Translate Source Water option is based upon a modified Lawrence Caldwell method, more commonly applied to pH prediction of softened or mixed waters.
+- The DEFAULT curve is a pH:Alkalinity curve which is used by several of the major water treatment companies for predicting pH from alkalinity. - The USER DEFINED curve uses data input in the INPUT pH-ALKALINITY module to predict pH from alkalinity. - The Caplan curve is similar to the default curve.
+It is derived from a paper published by Gary Caplan at Corrosion '90 (NACE). - The Translate Source Water option is based upon a modified Lawrence Caldwell method, more commonly applied to pH prediction of softened or mixed waters.

-The Theoretical pH-pCO2 curve uses the theoretical relationship and predicts a pH based upon pCO2.